aws-samples/sample-apache-kafka-performance-testing-framework/README.md

 ### Advanced Visualization Configuration

-The logic in the Jupyter notebook:
+The Jupyter notebook processes test results in three steps:
-- Retrieves the performance test results from CloudWatch Logs for one or more state machines execution ARNs
+- **Data Collection**: Retrieves performance metrics from CloudWatch Logs using one or more Step Functions state machines execution ARNs
-- Applies grouping and aggregations of the performance tests results
-- Creates grid-based visualizations where:
-  - Tests in same row have identical producer/consumer settings
-  - Tests in same column have identical consumer numbers
-  - Different colors represent different broker configurations and partition numbers

-You can adapt the grouping of different test runs by changing the `partitions` variable.
-By adapting `row_keys` and `column_keys` you can create a grid of diagrams and all meassurments within the same sub-diabram will have identical test settings for the specified keys.
+- **Data Processing**: Groups and aggregates results based on test parameters
+- **Visualization**:  Generates comparative plots using a user-defined `partitions` variable

+The `partitions` variable controls how test results are grouped and displayed.
+Here's a basic configuration example:

 ```python
 partitions = {